jdjgilbert/wildecolhull/content/authors/James-Gilbert/_index.md

 email: "james.gilbert@hull.ac.uk"
-bio: I am interested in the evolution of parental care and social behaviour – especially how these interactions shape, and are shaped by, nutritional environments and pressures of anthropogenic change.
+bio: I am interested in the evolution of invertebrate parental care and social behaviour – especially how these interactions shape, and are shaped by, nutritional environments and pressures of anthropogenic change.

 # Education to show in About widget
 education: